-NOTE 10 - EXTRAORDINARY GAIN ON CLAIM AGAINST LEHMAN BROTHERS, INC.
+NOTE 11 - EXTRAORDINARY GAINS ON CLAIM AGAINST LEHMAN BROTHERS, INC.

-In December 2014, the Association received \$340,000 as partial settlement of a \$2,000,000 claim filed against Lehman Brothers, Inc. ("Lehman Brothers") for losses incurred by the Association in 2008 upon Lehman Brothers' default under a collateralized repurchase agreement held in connection with investments of monies in the Association's 1998 Bonds Debt Service Reserve Accounts.
-In March 2015, the Association received an additional settlement award of \$200,000 against its Lehman Brothers claim.
-The Association's legal counsel advised that it is impossible to estimate the amount of any additional monies that the Association might receive pursuant to the Lehman Brothers claim.
-The Association does not expect to receive any additional awards under this claim.
+During the years ended December 31, 2015 and 2014, the Association received \$360,000 and \$340,000, respectively, as partial settlement of a \$2,000,000 claim filed against Lehman Brothers, Inc. ("Lehman Brothers") for losses incurred by the Association in 2008 upon Lehman Brothers' default under a collateralized repurchase agreement held in connection with investments of monies in the Association's 1998 Bonds Debt Service Reserve Accounts.
+The Association has been notified that another distribution is possible upon the close of the Lehman Brothers' case, but the amount and timing of any such final distribution have not been determined.